 Scanlon Dugway

 Overview

-Scanlon Dugway is the steep portion of an historic wagon road that connected northern Arizona with southern Nevada, crossing the Colorado River at Scanlon Ferry.
-The "dugway" is a section of road dug out of the cliffs where it climbs up Gregg Canyon to the high country between Bonelli and Jumbo peaks.
-The road is narrow, old, and rocky -- these days better left to hikers, although at the end of 2009, it was passable in a jeep.
-The steep part of the dugway drops 1,040 ft in 1.3 miles -- on average, a very steep roadway grade of 15%.
+Scanlon Dugway is the steep section of an historic wagon road that connected northern Arizona with southern Nevada, crossing the Colorado River at Scanlon Ferry.
+The "Dugway" is a section of road "dug out" of the cliffs where it climbs up Gregg Canyon to the high country between Bonelli and Jumbo peaks.
+The road is narrow, old, and rocky -- these days better left to hikers.
+The steep part of the Dugway drops 1,040 ft in 1.3 miles -- on average, a very steep roadway grade of 15%.
 While hiking here, consider what it must have been like to run freight wagons drawn by 6 to 12 mules through this country during the early 1900s.
 This historic 4-mile (round trip) hike is located about 5.5 hours from Las Vegas.

+Scanlon Dugway